Amid scandal, Quenneville resigns as Florida Panthers coach

 At 7-0-0, the Panthers are off to their best start in the franchise’s 28-year history, looking very much like the Stanley Cup contender that Quenneville was hired in 2019 to build.

 If they get there, it’ll be without him now.
-Players on Wednesday insisted their focus was solely on the ice; some of the team’s leaders like captain Aleksander Barkov and defenseman Aaron Ekblad even said they did not know much about the investigation or the massive fallout from Tuesday’s report.
+Players on Wednesday insisted their focus was solely on the ice; some of the team’s leaders like captain Aleksander Barkov and defenseman Aaron Ekblad even said they did not know much about the investigation or the massive fallout.

 “It should go without saying that the conduct described in that report is troubling and inexcusable,” Caldwell said.
 “It stands in direct contrast to our values as an organization and what the Florida Panthers stand for.
 No one should ever have to endure what Kyle Beach experienced during, and long after, his time in Chicago.